-CHAPTER 5

-Priority Strategies
+CHAPTER 5 Priority Strategies

 The Plan identifies ten priority strategies to advance first based on their ability to address the Plan's six goals outlined in Chapter 1, issues identified in Chapter 2, and community engagement feedback in Chapter 3.
 All the priority strategies shown in Table 3 meet many or most goals and received the most support through the online survey, popups, and community meetings on the strategies.
 This chapter provides cutsheets describing the strategies' associated actions, benefits, timeframes, lead and coordinating agencies, and cost ranges shown below.
 Cost ranges of each priority strategy are included in the subsequent cutsheets.
+Funding must be identified and acquired to implement the strategies, and WCCTC will support partner agencies in pursuing grants and regional funding opportunities.
 Funding and implementation are further discussed in Chapter 6.